MatthewKLewis/ObsidianVault/Kowloon Chapters/Abstract.md

 ---

+--- Day 1 --- Sunday Night --- Harry Chapter
+- [x] Harry is sent on an errand.
+Takes 1 injection of riced methadrenol.
+- [ ] Harry arrives at the warehouse and views the carnage.
+Harry demands an explanation.
+Gets a description of the turf war between GS and Triad.
+- [ ] Harry brings his 'patient' Shimon back to the safehouse.
+- [ ] cont'd?
+- [ ] Harry takes his second dose home.
+Fixes.
+Sleeps.

+--- Day 2 --- Sunday Night - Monday Morning ---  Club BB Chapter
+- [ ] From late night to mid morning, Troy tortures Shimon and extracts the false confession.
+- [ ] Guan doesn't believe the confession.
+- [ ] Meeting of the Triad leaders early afternoon.

+--- Day 2 pt.2 --- Monday Afternoon --- Harry Chapter
+- [ ] Harry is called in late afternoon to patch up Shimon secretly.
+- [ ] Harry is horrified, learns more about GS vs Triad from Guan and other Triads.
+- [ ] Harry gets Guan to promise to release Shimon at the end.
+- [ ] Harry stays in the safehouse to watch over Shimon.
+Meets girl?
+Shimon tells about Buddhism?

+(Triad double agent arranges the shooting of Guan on Tuesday, so the shooting happens wednesday)

+--- Day 3 --- Wednesday Late Night, Thursday Early AM --- Club BB Chapter
+- [ ] Shooting in Club BB.
+Harry hides in the basement.
+- [ ] Guan is hospitalized.
+Longwei is killed.

+--- Day 3 pt.2 --- Thursday Late Morning. --- Harry Chapter
+- [ ] Harry visits Guan in the hospital.
+- [ ] Harry meets someone from his past at the hospital.

+--- Flashback ---
+- [ ] Backstory on Harry.
+How he fell out of polite society.
+- [ ] cont'd

+--- Day 4 --- Friday ---
+- [ ] Meeting of Triad Leaders.
+Guan absent, they decide to attack the corporate lab.

+--- Day 5 --- Y  ---
+- [ ] Triads attack the lab, discover genemodded buddha.
+- [ ] cont'd

+--- Day 6 --- Z ---
+- [ ] Guan is released from the hospital, comes back to see the buddha tube in his safehouse.

+--- Flashback ---
+- [ ] Backstory on O'Donnel.
+How he fell out of polite society.
+- [ ] cont'd

+--- Day 6 pt.2 ---
+- [ ] Guan attacks buddha and gets killed.
+- [ ] Harry sets fire to the Club
+- [ ] Harry sees Buddha escape.

+---

 Characters (order of appearance):
 	Harry - MC
 	Shonda - pharmacy assistant
 	Longwei - Guan's nephew
 	Guan - Triad Elder
-	O'Donnel - Coroporate contact with the Buddhist Triads (uses some of his own DNA in 		the bioweapon?)
+	Troy - Triad Thug, Torturer, Bouk Bouk Bouncer O'Donnel - Coroporate contact with the Buddhist Triads (uses some of his own DNA in 		the bioweapon?)
 	Shimon - Odd young man who is tortured for information